Rahway, New Jersey: Downtown

 In 2020, downtown Rahway received accolades as a Great Downtown by the American Planning Association: "Downtown Rahway is a great place.
 It is a place that emphasizes livability, walkability, shopping, food, art, diversity and a destination.
 Centered in the heart of the bustling City of Rahway, next to the NJ Transit Station, Rahway's downtown is the building block for this diverse city."

 In 2019, the Watt Hotel opened across from the train station, with 100 rooms managed by Hilton on the third and fourth floors of a 17-story building, a lobby cocktail lounge and a rooftop terrace with a seasonal bar offering views of the city, river and outwards to the Watchung Mountains.

 Beginning in the early 1990s and continuing through the present day, the City of Rahway has rebounded as its downtown began to see the construction of new restaurants, art galleries, market-rate housing and the old Rahway Theatre reopening as the Union County Performing Arts Center.
 The theater underwent a $6.2-million renovation and expansion project, completed in 2007.
 As part of the expansion, the facility was purchased by the County of Union for $1.3 million and leased back for $1 a year.

 Robert Wood Johnson University Hospital, Rahway

 Robert Wood Johnson University Hospital, Rahway, formerly Rahway Hospital, is a 122-bed non-profit, public, research and academic teaching hospital located in Rahway.
 The medical center is a part of the RWJBarnabas Health System.
 It is affiliated with the Robert Wood Johnson Medical School.
 It also has an emergency department for area residents.

 Merck & Co.

 In 2021, Merck & Co. announced that it would be returning its global headquarters to its Rahway research campus (currently the largest private employer in Rahway) and former headquarters.
-By 2023, Merck had completed its move of headquarters to Rahway.
+In 2024, Merck completed the move of headquarters to Rahway.